cirosantilli/linux-cheat/symlink.md

-points to a target path
+Points to a target path.

-#create
+#Create

-use `ln -s` (posix 7):
+Use `ln -s` (posix 7):

     echo a > a
     ln -s a b
     [ `cat b` = a ] || exit 1

-#if if target is moved the link breaks
+#If target is moved the link breaks

-broken links are also known as *dangling links*
+Broken links are also known as *dangling links*.

-if a program tries to open them, it gets a permission error:
+If a program tries to open them, it gets a permission error:

     echo a > a
     ln -s a b
     mv a c
     if cat b; then exit 1; fi

-#check if path is symlink
+#Check if path is symlink

-symlinks are identified by system metadata. programs can tell if a file is a symlink or not:
+Symlinks are identified by system metadata.
+Programs can tell if a file is a symlink or not:

     touch a
     ln -s a b